All Episodes

 Well, the problem is we don't know who the people are.

-In Libya, well, it's at least the birth to try.
+If we lose, well, it's at least the birth to try.

-I know that's what the Bush doctrine is.
+Well, it's yeah, I know that's what the Bush doctrine is.

 We don't know yet.

-Only uh only time will tell.
+Only time will tell.

 But I don't think anybody is saying that any of this uprising in Libya is a democracy movement.

-They said it in Egypt, and we know that the uh Iranian uprising is oriented around democracy.
+They said it in Egypt, and we know that the Iranian uprising is oriented around democracy, but this I don't think is.

-You get Shiites and Al Qaeda.
+You get Shiites and Al-Qaeda.

 There's no question that's what's going on.

-But what happens, what happens is a bad outcome.
+What happens is a bad outcome.

-What happens is a bad outcome, yeah.
+What happens is a bad outcome.

-But that's not they're not looking at it that way.
+But that's not, they're not looking at it that way.

-Well, it can't help we can't put up with that.
+Well, we can't put up with that.

 If people started complaining about Hafez Assad, or no, he's dead.

-Basher Assad, being mean to his people, and it got big and big and big and then with the same dithering, oh, the hand ringing, oh gosh, what do we do here?
+Basher Assad being mean to his people, and it got big and big and big enough.

-Oh this this kind of swelled out of proportion because it's all part of the Mediterranean region.
+Oh, this kind of swelled out of proportion because it's all part of the Mediterranean region.

-The whole I guarantee you that the end game that they're all contemplating here is how can this end to make Obama look the best in terms of the prism of the 2012 election.
+The whole, I guarantee you that the end game that they're all contemplating here is how can this end to make Obama look the best in terms of the prism of the 2012 election?

 That's it.